 The current state of AI-powered PSL

-We have a research branch of PSL that has been modified to enable AI-optimized strategies to guide the model-checker during proof search.
-These proof strategies are obtained by a specialized AI-guided optimization procedure, and they are designed to speed up specific sets of properties.
-Obtaining one such strategy could, in some cases, keep our servers busy for more than a week.
-Yet, the obtained strategy can mean saving months of CPU time and faster delivery times for our customers.
-These proof strategies do not only speed up verification for the HLL model that is used for training, but also boost verification for subsequent versions of the same model.
-We can optimize a proof strategy today and benefit from it for years.
+We have a research branch of PSL that has been modified to enable AI-tuned tactics to guide the model-checker during proof search.
+These proof tactics are obtained by a specialized AI-guided fine-tuning procedure, and they are designed to speed up specific sets of properties.
+Obtaining one such tactic could, in some cases, keep our servers busy for more than a week.
+Yet, the obtained tactic can mean saving months of CPU time and faster delivery times for our customers.
+These proof tactics do not only speed up verification for the HLL model that is used for training, but also boost verification for subsequent versions of the same model.
+We can fine-tune a proof tactic today and benefit from it for years.

 What is coming next

 We are currently experimenting with the computation of features that can characterize and relate a set of safety properties, that is, their “DNA” equivalent.
-Using this “DNA” will allow us to automatically discover properties that would benefit from known proof strategies, and also compute new proof strategies faster.
-At the same time, we have also started to explore prediction models, based on deep learning, that could automatically suggest the best proof strategy for a previously unseen property.
+Using this “DNA” will allow us to automatically discover properties that would benefit from known proof tactics, and also compute new proof tactics faster.
+At the same time, we have also started to explore prediction models, based on deep learning, that could automatically suggest the best proof tactic for a previously unseen property.
 All this put together would mean that, one day, all PSL users could automatically benefit from these AI-powered speed ups.

 Let’s keep working on the future of formal verification!